Accounting & Tax terms explained

 Share Certificate

-A legal document that certifies the shareholder’s ownership over the shares of a company is a share certificate.
+A legal document that certifies the shareholder’s ownership of the shares of a company is a share certificate.

 Share Certificate